-Removes from closet WB Mason box, in which she hastily stacked piles of quizzes, tests, a half-eaten sandwich, and other items on the last day of school, promising to “file them over the summer.”
+Removes WB Mason box from closet, in which she hastily stacked piles of quizzes, tests, a half-eaten sandwich, and other items on the last day of school, promising to “file them over the summer.”
 She has 13 such boxes which have never been filed, one for each year of teaching.
 Starts to thumb through papers, then shoves all but sandwich back in box and returns it to closet.

 Finds folder of materials for first teaching unit of school year.
 In it are: half of a study guide, quizzes without answers, graded tests she didn’t hand back five years ago, and a beloved writing assignment which she’s had no time to implement since the emphasis on data-driven assessments.
 Weeps hysterically.